 Conversely to this linear behaviour, when the plate is immersed in the ferric chloride baths the swelling of the resist is not linear at all.
 Justifying the need of more than one ferric chloride bath, the same Cartwright explains in a text of 1930 (2): “It is assumed that, when a solution of a salt such as ferric chloride is applied, two separable processes take place.
 The first of these is the swelling of the gelatine, which goes to a maximum and then the diffusion of the ferric chloride solution begins.
 The maximum swelling is not proportional to the time, but is rapid at first and then slows down as the maximum is approached”.

 If all those interlaced relationships between the resist hardness, the resist swelling, the ferric chloride penetration and the etching depth on copper were linear in response, it would be possible to etch a plate with a unique solution of ferric chloride.
 It is important do not forget that the goal, beyond a rich black and a clean white, is a linear grey scale in between.
-May be because my reduced experience, I have found that this necessary linearity is hardly achieved only by visual inspection over an step wedge.
+Probably because of my reduced experience, I have found that this necessary linearity can be hardly achieved only by visual inspection over an step wedge.
 Scanning the printed results for an step wedge, shows that the visual inspection drives each time to a different results with only a common characteristic, the lack for a linear response.
 Wondering about that, it seems to me that a simplified method would be more effective if the above given non-linearities are come into play.
 Since a video of Fanny Boucher (3) and after an email dialogue with Jon Goodman (4), I have noticed that both are using only two ferric chloride solutions.
 Then, I have decided to try with this procedure and take into account the early explained causes of non-linearity.

 The sequence of steps for testing the suggested etching method is as follows: